Everything you can do

 Reports arrive as a structured document in the Book Pane:

-• Inline citation tags — small coloured badges such as Source Name at the end of every factual claim.
+- Inline citation tags — small badges such as Source Name near factual claims.

-• Two-column view — when the canvas is hidden, the report expands to two columns for magazine-style reading.
+- Two-column view — when the canvas is hidden, the report expands for more comfortable reading.

 Citations & verification